Skip to content

 Red-bellied black snake are venomous, but they are also quite shy and retreat rather than bite.
 Nonetheless, any snake surprised may act defensively, so make sure dogs are on leashes and children kept close by.

 For a description of the mating behaviour of the Red-bellied black snake, based on observations made around Nannygoat Hill, see “Mating Behaviour of Red Bellied Black Snakes” by P. R. Rankin in Herpetofauna Vol. 8 No. 1 Feb.
-1976, pp 10-15.
-This paper by a local resident, the late Peter Rankin, provided the first scientific description of the mating behaviour of the Red-bellied black snake (available on request from WCPS).
+1976, pp 10-15 here (pdf) This paper by a local resident, the late Peter Rankin, provided the first scientific description of the mating behaviour of the Red-bellied black snake

 Southern Leaf-tailed Gecko